-You can have multiple blocks and each block represents a number of elements.
+You can have multiple blocks and each block represents several elements.
 For example, you can have a block for showing the products of your shop and you can have a block for asking the e-mail of the user.
 It is also possible to refer from one block to another block.
 And to keep everything structured, you can divide the blocks into “Sequences” or “Groups”.

 The “Block” structure of building a chatbot in Chatfuel is one of the things I really like about this software.
-Via this structure it is really easy to keep your chatbot structured.
-It is possible to drag and drop the various blogs, so in some way they have a visual drag and drop interface.
+Via this structure, it is really easy to keep your chatbot structured.

 Moreover, an absolute plus for Chatfuel is that in the right corner they provide a button for support.
 Right from their interface, you can have support from their chatbot or from a human.
 Really good feature when you get stuck.

 - Test chatbot